 FAQs About Weather-Related Flight Cancellations

-Will the airline provide hotel accommodations during an overnight delay?
+Will the airline cover a hotel during an overnight delay?

 For “controllable” delays like mechanical or technical issues, many airlines offer free hotel stays.